Client Installation

 /etc/hosts

-In Terminal, open the
+In Terminal, open the /etc/hosts

 file in your favorite text editor.
-For example, here's how you would open/etc/hosts
+For example, here's how you would open /etc/hosts

 editor: